 The portfolio must be circulated to your advisory committee at least two weeks prior to the scheduled committee meeting.
-You must inform the Graduate Program Assistant of the scheduled meeting to help with room reservations.
+You must inform the Graduate Program Administrator of the scheduled meeting to help with room reservations.

 The advisory committee must certify in writing their approval of the outcome of the second-semester review with no more than one dissenting vote.
 The major advisor's vote of approval is required.
-The major advisor forwards the portfolio and assessment to the Graduate Coordinator.
-The results will be reviewed by the Graduate Coordinator to ensure that it meets the department's standards and goals.
-The Graduate Coordinator has the authority to ask your advisory committee to reconsider its recommendation.
+The major advisor forwards the portfolio and assessment to the Director of Graduate Studies.
+The results will be reviewed by the Director of Graduate Studies to ensure that it meets the department's standards and goals.
+The Director of Graduate Studies has the authority to ask your advisory committee to reconsider its recommendation.
 Please see below for the appeals process.